-Recording your CPD
+Recording your CPD Hours

-A structured and consistent approach to recording your CPD makes it easier to manage throughout the year.
-This also helps ensure an individual attends training and events relevant to their annual capability improvement objectives, which is more valuable than simply attending courses just for general interest.
+A structured and consistent approach to recording your CPD Hours or points makes it easier to manage throughout the year.
+This also helps ensure that an individual attends training and events that are relevant to their desired improvement objectives, rather than simply attending courses just for general interest.